-Real Estate Business: Non-terminal industrial and commercial properties and facilities complement the Container and Non-Container Business and are a significant source of revenue for the Port.
+POT Real Estate Business: Non-terminal industrial and commercial properties and facilities complement the NWSA businesses and are a significant source of revenue for the Port.
 Real estate personnel are responsible for leasing, divesting and managing the Port's real estate portfolio.